GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 ## Optional: Support dynamic flow

-Sometimes the total cost of a transaction increases, such as when the user chooses the express shipping option; or when the list of available shipping options or their prices changes when the user chooses an international shipping address.
+Sometimes the total cost of a transaction increases, such as when the user chooses the express shipping option, or when the list of available shipping options or their prices changes when the user chooses an international shipping address.
 When your app provides the user-selected shipping address or option, it should be able to notify the merchant about any shipping address or option